1. Is there any legislation relating to working from home in your country?

 If the Netherlands is the receiving country (i.e. a foreign worker has the workation in the Netherlands), employment conditions must be respected, such as minimum wage, minimum vacation days, maximum working hours and minimum rest times as well as health and safety considerations.

-17. Do employees remain in the previous social security system during mobile work abroad?
+17. Do employees remain in the previous social security system during remote work abroad?

 The general rule is that employees are subject to social security in the working state.
 This means that an employee is subject to the social security laws of the working state unless specific conditions are satisfied for short-term secondments to a working state.
 The relevant jurisdictions may have concluded social security treaties that deal with social security liability in cross-border situations.

-18. What applies in terms of tax law to short-term mobile work abroad, especially after or before a holiday?
+18. What applies in terms of tax law to short-term remote work abroad, especially after or before a holiday?

 In case of short-term workations, tax residency (i.e. unlimited income tax liability) will normally remain in the jurisdiction where this person has a permanent home (i.e. the ‘home state’).
-However, the work performed from the foreign place of employment could also trigger an income tax liability in that jurisdiction different than the tax residence.
+However, the work performed from the foreign place of employment could also trigger an income tax liability in that jurisdiction different from the tax residence.
 Most countries have concluded double tax treaties to avoid double taxation on income by two or more jurisdictions.

 In most double tax treaties, there is generally no tax exposure on the employee’s salary in the foreign jurisdiction if the employee spends less than 183 days in the foreign jurisdiction (i.e. not the residence state) during a 12-month period commencing or ending in the fiscal year concerned, provided that the employer does not have a permanent establishment through the activities of the employee in that foreign jurisdiction (see the question below) and salary costs of this employee are not recharged by the employer to one of their companies in that foreign jurisdiction (if there are group companies present in that jurisdiction).